 Wembley Stadium, also known as the field of dreams, originally opened in 1923 and was famous for hosting the 1948 Summer Olympics, the 1966 World Cup Final, Euro 96 Final and the 1992 and 1995 Rugby League World Cup Finals.
 Brazilian footballer Pelé once said, “Wembley is the cathedral of football.
 It is the capital of football and it is the heart of football”.
 The stadium was also used for a number of music events including Live Aid in 1985, Nelson Mandela 70th Birthday Tribute Concert, The Freddie Mercury Tribute Concert for AIDS Awareness and many bands and pop acts from The Who and U2 to Michael Jackson and Madonna.

 The stadium was rebuilt between 2003 and 2007 and was officially opened on 19th May.
-The stadium has continued to be used for music performances, with the first performance conducted by George Michael on 9th June 2007 and with a sell out performance by Muse on 16th and 17th June 2007.
+The stadium has continued to be used for music performances, with the first performance conducted by George Michael on 9th June 2007.